kevinchatham/tech-challenge/README.md

 # Quote Service - Technical Challenge

-This goal of this challenge is to create a basic SpringBoot REST API that calls [DummyJson](https://dummyjson.com/) for a random quote the App will display.
+The goal of this challenge is to create a basic SpringBoot REST API that calls [DummyJson](https://dummyjson.com/) for a random quote the App will display.

 **_Bonus points for also writing a unit test._**